 Don’t miss our Sky Adventures Arenal Park’s Sky Walk hanging bridges tour savings:

-Mistico Arenal Hanging Bridges Park’s waterfall
+The Mistico Arenal Hanging Bridges Park’s Waterfall

 For those of you who do not plan on visiting Sky Adventures Arenal‘s Sky Walk hanging bridges while in La Fortuna, you can also catch a waterfall at the Mistico Arenal Hanging Bridges Park (La Fortuna’s other hanging bridges attraction).
 For more information about hiking the Mistico Arenal Hanging Bridges Park, including the option to catch a side trail (off the main trail) that leads down to a waterfall, and capturing a view of the cascade from above via the park’s waterfall bridge, you may be interested in reading our related post A Step By Step Guide (Literally) To Costa Rica’s Arenal Hanging Bridges.

 Don’t miss our Mistico Arenal Hanging Bridges Park’s hanging bridges tour discounts: